gohugoio/hugo/content/en/hugo-modules/configuration.md

 : If enabled, any module configuration file, e.g. `config.toml`, will not be loaded.
 Note that this will also stop the loading of any transitive module dependencies.

 disable
-: Set to `true` to disable the module off while keeping any version info in the `go.*` files.
+: Set to `true` to disable the module while keeping any version info in the `go.*` files.

 {{< gomodules-info >}}